When assessing how good your classification model is, you are likely to use one of the following performance metrics:

-- precision: the proportion of true positives (actually positive cases and predicted to be positive cases) among predicted positive cases
+precision: the proportion of true positive cases (true positive cases and predicted positive cases) among the predicted positive cases.

-- recall: the proportion of true positives (actually positive cases and predicted to be positive cases) among all actually positive cases
+Recall: the proportion of truly positive cases (truly positive cases and presumably positive cases) among all truly positive cases

-- accuracy: the proportion of correctly predicted cases among all cases
+accuracy: proportion of correctly predicted cases among all cases

-Note that precision, recall and F1-score operate with a reference category.
-This is usually the target category one is interested in, for example:
+Note that precision, responsiveness, and F1 score work with the reference category.
+This is usually the target category that interests, for example:

-- The person is pregnant (as opposed to not pregnant).
+The person is pregnant (as opposed to a non-pregnant person).

-When using these performance measures it is worth evaluating them against a baseline.
-What would be a good baseline?
-I believe dumb classifiers which bear no relation to artificial intelligence are a good start.
-They ignore all feature information and instead rely purely on information about the classification target.
+When using these performance indicators, it is worth comparing them with the baseline.
+What would be a good base?
+I think that dumb, non-AI classifiers are a good start.
+They ignore all information about objects and instead rely solely on information about the purpose of the classification.

-In this blog post I focus on three dumb binary classifiers:
+In this blog post, I’ll focus on three dumb binary classifiers:

-- Coin flip: This model flips a coin every time it sees a case.
-Half the cases are predicted to belong to the reference category, half do not.
+Coin Flip: This model flips a coin every time it sees a box.
+It is assumed that half of the cases are in the reference category and half are not.

-- Always predict reference category: This model always, no matter what, predicts cases to be in the reference category.
-It’s like a coin flip where every time face is up.
+Always predict the link category: This model always predicts that cases will be in the link category no matter what.
+It is like tossing a coin where each time is face up.

-- Predict correct proportions: This model knows about the proportion of the reference category in the dataset and changes its predictions accordingly.
-The proportion of reference category cases is the same in the actual target vector as in the predicted target vector.
-In all other respects, the classification is random.
+Correct proportion prediction: This model is aware of the proportion of the reference category in the dataset and changes its predictions accordingly.
+The proportion of link category cases in the actual target vector is the same as the predicted target vector.
+The rest of the classification is random.

 The coin flip performance